PyMVPA/PyMVPA/doc/source/tutorial_significance.rst

 0.0967

-Apparently obtaining 57 correct out 100 cannot be considered significantly well performance by anyone.
-Lets investigate how many correct responses we need to reach the level of 'significance'
+Apparently obtaining 57 correct out 100 cannot be considered significantly good performance by anyone.
+Lets investigate how many correct responses we need to reach the level of 'significance' and use *inverse survival function*:

 >>> binom100.isf(0.05) + 1
 59.0